What’s the most popular food served at conferences?

 What’s the most popular flavor of ice cream?

 But here’s the thing: Both of those options sum up what’s wrong with the nonprofit world.
 We’re plain.
 Boring.
-Vanilla.
-Non-confrontational when need be.
+In the vanilla zone.
+And non-confrontational when need be.

 Our organizations all seem to blend together — only we can see what differentiates ourselves from our peers.
+Vanilla zone marketing abounds, because they’re afraid to be edgy.
 And that means to our audience, we all look homogeneous.
 Bland.
 Blah.
 Banal.
 Dull as dishwater.

 How do you ever expect to raise any real money that way?

-Until we make it very clear what we stand for, our organizations are going to blend in with the rest of the world.
+Until we make it very clear what we stand for; what sets us apart; our organizations are going to blend in with the rest of the world.

 Look around you — who is a leader?
 Look at comedians and politicians.
+Look at business owners.
+Look at musicians, writers, and actors.
 Who is “making it” and who is not?
-Why?
-Because they stand for something.
+You’ll find the successful ones stand for something.